agorapulse/grails-cdn-asset-pipeline/README.md

 - *great for your users*: faster browser page rendering thanks to CDN,
 - *great for your servers*: less static requests to handle = increased load capabilities.

-Undercover, it uses [Asset Pipeline](http://grails.org/plugin/asset-pipeline) Grails Plugin to precompile assets and [AWS SDK](http://grails.org/plugin/aws-sdk) Grails Plugin to upload the files to [Amazon S3](aws.amazon.com/s3/).
+Undercover, it uses [Asset Pipeline](http://grails.org/plugin/asset-pipeline) Grails Plugin to precompile assets and [AWS SDK](http://grails.org/plugin/aws-sdk) Grails Plugin to upload files to [Amazon S3](aws.amazon.com/s3/).

-It adds two new CLI scripts:
+It adds two new [Grails](http://grails.org) CLI scripts:

 - *asset-s3-push* to upload assets to a bucket,
 - *asset-s3-bucket-allow* to add a CORS GetRule to a bucket.